 Buy to let mortgage rates for first-time buyers

 Loan to value ratios (LTV) for first-time buyer mortgages are a lot lower when compared to buy to let mortgages.
 For instance, it’s possible to secure a residential mortgage on a 95% LTV, whereas buy to let mortgages usually start from 75% LTV.
 This is another major reason why becoming a homeowner can be easier than becoming a landlord.

-If you want a buy to let mortgage before a residential mortgage, be sure to consider the differences in costs and how each loan is structured.
+If you want a buy to let mortgage rather than a home for yourself, be sure to consider the differences in costs and how each mortgage is structured.
 Securing an interest-only mortgage on a residential property is possible, but there aren’t many lenders that offer them.

 Can I use a guarantor for a buy to let?

-Using a guarantor for a mortgage is more commonly used for residential purposes rather than property investment.
-That said, some lenders may consider the use of a guarantor, especially if the assessment falls just short of approval.
+Using a guarantor is more commonly used for residential mortgages rather than buy to let.
+That being said, some lenders may consider the use of a guarantor, especially if your assessment falls just short of approval.

-It’s important to understand that every lender has a unique mortgage assessment.
-One lender may approve a buy to let mortgage only with a guarantor, whereas another lender may approve the same mortgage without a guarantor.
-This is why having an advisor on board can be so valuable.
+It’s important to understand that each lender has a unique mortgage assessment.
+One lender may approve a buy to let mortgage with a guarantor, whereas another lender may not require a guarantor.
+This is why having an advisor can be so valuable.

-If you’re still in search of mortgage advice or have some unanswered questions, you can make an enquiry with an advisor below or call now on 0800 195 0490.
+If you’re still in search of mortgage advice or have some unanswered questions, you can make an enquiry with an advisor.